 The Bank has adopted a conservative strategy to manage its liquidity and funding positions - maintaining a higher than required level of liquidity as measured by the regulatory liquidity ratios of LCR, NSFR and CBUAE reserve requirements.
-Group Treasury in coordination with the annual business planning / budgeting exercise, analyzes overall funding requirements for the coming year(s) and provides funding strategy / fund raising plans to the ALCO before the beginning of each year.
-The funding strategy considers normal projected flows as well as the potential buffers for alternative scenarios, funding diversification, growth of operating accounts, CASA accounts & management of upcoming sukuk issuance.
+Treasury in coordination with the annual business planning / budgeting exercise, analyzes overall funding requirements for the coming year(s) and provides funding strategy / funding plans to the ALCO.
+The funding strategy for the Bank takes into consideration normal projected flows as well as the potential buffers for alternative scenarios, funding diversification, growth of operating accounts, CASA accounts & management of upcoming sukuk issuance.